 2. INDULGE STUDENTS’ INTERESTS

 It’s important that we try to relate to students during the month of December.
-One easy way is through Christmas movies.
+One simple way is through Christmas movies.
 Don’t get me wrong.
 I don’t play them all the time, but certain occasions warrant a good old fashioned film…or at least clips from them!

 Perhaps you’ve just finished collecting an essay and need to grade it before you begin reviewing for final exams.
 Play a movie like A Christmas Carol, Elf or A Christmas Story, and keep students focused with a comprehension and analysis movie guide.